Table of contents

 google tag-event-settings-variables

-14. Google Tag – Add Event Settings Variables (Web Container).
+14. Google Tag - Add Event settings Variables (Web Container)

 add-google-tag-event-settings-to-google-tag-webcontainer

 Under Built-in consent, you will see the Tags that have built-in consent.
 Some tags do not have this set, such as the Facebook Pixel.
 You need to add additional consent to these tags.
-You must do this within your tags.
+You must do this within your tag.

 consent-overview-settings-gtm